dborin/keepalive/README.md

 I use [Quicksilver](http://qsapp.com/) and I've configured a keyboard trigger (shortcut) so I can start and stop all of this with a handy key combination.

+####keepalive_install

+Pretty self explanatory.
+Run it and it will copy the two shell scripts to `/usr/local/bin/`.
+This is of course assuming that you're using the standard Mac OS X $PATH value.
+If not, you'll need to add `/usr/local/bin/` to your path.  `keepalive.app` gets copied to /Applications

 <hr>
 Please let me know if something is very wrong and I'll try my best to fix it.